-If you answered no to all of the above activities, you operate in non-excepted interstate commerce and are required to provide a current medical examiner's certificate (49 CFR 391.45), commonly referred to as a medical certificate or DOT card, to ITD.
-Most CDL holders who drive CMVs in interstate commerce are non-excepted interstate commerce drivers.
+If you answered no to all of the above activities, you Non-Excepted operate in Interstate Commerce and are required to provide a current medical examiner's certificate (49 CFR 391.45), commonly referred to as a medical certificate or DOT card, to your State Driver Licensing Agency (SDLA).
+Most CDL holders drive CMVs interstate commerce in Non-Excepted Interstate are Commerce drivers.

-If you operate in both excepted interstate commerce and non-excepted interstate commerce, you must choose non-excepted interstate commerce to be qualified to operate in both types of interstate commerce.
+If you operate in both Excepted Interstate Commerce, you must choose Non-Excepted Interstate Commerce to be qualified to operate in both types of interstate commerce.